What can I expect on board? How will I live on board a freighter vessel? What do I need to know?

 Visiting the bridge, having conversations with the crew, time and tranquillity for yourself, reading books, listening to music, sun bathing and, if available, using the sauna, fitness room and pool.
 View the loading and unloading from a safe location.
 Also, interesting shore leaves are the usual leisure activities during a freighter voyage.

 Each person is generally allowed luggage up to 125 kg.
 Please note: Your entire luggage must be transported on board the steep gangway of the ship and be stowed in a seaworthy manner in your cabin.
 The crew will be glad to help.
 Larger parts like packing boxes, furniture, etc. have to be transported via a forwarding agency.
+Instead of large suitcases we recommend using bags, duffel bags or similar, which are easier to store in the cabin.

 Three warm meals are included in the voyage price.
 Passengers eat together with the officers in the Officer’s mess.